 Work to manage any medical conditions, such as asthma, diabetes, high blood pressure and thyroid disease.

 Consider any medication or supplements you’re currently taking and confirm with your doctor if they are safe for pregnancy.
 If not, discuss your options.
-Depending on your individual needs and health history, your provider might recommend additional supplementation.

-Prenatal visits with a health care provider will typically include a physical exam, weight check and providing a urine sample.
+Prenatal visits with a health care provider will typically include a physical exam, weight check and a urine sample.
 Depending on the stage of the pregnancy, you can expect blood tests and ultrasounds.
 The very first appointment is typically the longest; in addition to a general exam, medical history and lifestyle will also be discussed.
 Blood work to determine blood type, blood count and Rh factor is completed during the first visit, along with testing for certain viruses and sexually transmitted diseases.
 This work up can help determine if there are any warning signs that the pregnancy is high risk; if so, prenatal care will be adjusted accordingly.
 Depending on the issue, you may also have appointments with a specialist.

 The cost of prenatal care ultimately depends on health insurance coverage.
 With insurance, most prenatal visits and diagnostic tests like ultrasounds are covered as “preventative” care.
 Without health insurance, the average cost of prenatal care is about $2,000.
-Planned Parenthood, community health centers and family planning clinics may offer free or low-cost prenatal care, and you may qualify for health insurance through your state.
+Planned Parenthood, community health centers and family planning clinics may offer free or low-cost prenatal care and you may qualify for health insurance through your state.
 Every state in the United States has a program to help women have healthy pregnancies.